Apple season is right around the corner. If you love apple desserts, these Smoked Grilled Apples are a must-try!

 BONUS, no messy cleanup.
 That is always a great thing when you are entertaining.

-If you don’t have a smoker box or pouch, check out my Amazon affiliate links below.
-Alternatively, you can easily make a pouch out of foil.
+If you don’t have a smoker box or pouch, you can easily make a pouch out of foil.

 The same goes for the toppings.
 Use whatever YOU like.
 This grilled apple recipe is easier to make than apple pie (and healthier too).
 No need for the extra calories in the crust.
 You can even reduce the amount of sugar as well.